 The UHS Pharmacy stocks condoms and spermicide at student-friendly prices.
 Shop privately in the expanded over-the-counter product area.
 Free condoms may also be available at health-related events across campus.

 If you’ve had unprotected sex and are worried about the possibility of an unintended pregnancy, come to UHS for emergency contraception (EC).
 The earlier EC is taken, the more effective it is.

 Plan B One-Step®, one type of EC, is available at UHS.
 To help prevent unintended pregnancy, take a single dose within three days, or 72 hours, after unprotected sex or contraceptive failure.

-Get Plan B One-Step at Walk-in Care or the UHS Pharmacy counter without a prescription or ID.
+Get Plan B One-Step at the UHS Pharmacy counter without a prescription or ID.